aksharp/scala-seed.g8/src/main/g8/README.md

 Update build.sbt with new lib-api version

-Write code behind the api
+Write code behind the api, unit tests, property tests and post deployment tests

+Deploy the app via gitlab-ci to canary

+Run post canary deployment tests from gitlab-ci

+Deploy to cluster

+Run post prod deployment tests to cluster from gitlab-ci